friedger/info_tokens/docs/how_to_buy/bitmeex.md

 ## Verification

-To complete verification and use the exchange you need to follow next steps:
+To complete verification and use the exchange you need to follow the next steps:

 - Go to your [Profile](https://my.bitmeex.pro/profile) page: